Heavy rain floods streets across Dallas-Fort Worth area

 “The Dallas-Fort Worth area was pretty much ground zero for the heaviest rain overnight,” said Daniel Huckaby, a meteorologist with the National Weather Service.

-The official National Weather Service record station at Dallas-Fort Worth International Airport reported 9.02 inches (22.9 centimeters) of rain in the 24 hours ending at noon Monday.
+The official National Weather Service record station at Dallas-Fort Worth International Airport reported 9.19 inches (23 centimeters) of rain in the 24 hours ending at 2 p.m.
+Monday.
 That ranked second for the top 10 most rain over 24 hours in Dallas on record.
 The most was 9.57 inches (24.3 centimeters) that fell Sept.
 4-5, 1932.

-Emergency responders across the area reported responding to dozens of high-water calls.

 “We’ve been in drought conditions, so the ground soaked up a lot of it but when you get that much rain over that short a period of time, it’s certainly going to cause flooding, and that’s what we saw, definitely in the urban areas here,” Huckaby said.

+At least one fatality was blamed on the downpours as emergency responders across the area reported responding to hundreds of high-water calls.
+A 60-year-old woman was killed in the Dallas suburb of Mesquite when flood waters from South Mesquite Creek swept her vehicle from Texas 352 westbound at Interstate 635, officials said.

+Dallas County Judge Clay Jenkins, as presiding officer of the Dallas County commissioners, declared a disaster had occurred in the county and requested federal and state assistance for affected individuals.

-In Balch Springs, a Dallas suburb where last month a grass fire that started in a tinder-dry open field damaged over two dozen homes, officials on Monday were rescuing people from flooded homes.
+In Balch Springs, a Dallas suburb where last month a grass fire that started in a tinder-dry open field damaged over two dozen homes, officials on Monday rescued people from flooded homes.
+Fire Chief Eric Neal said they rescued four people from one flooded home and one person from another.

-“The water has nowhere to go and the creeks are starting to kind of flood over some.
-We’re just having them hunker in place until we can get to them by boat,” said fire Chief Eric Neal, who did not yet have a count of the number of rescues they’ve done.
+“We had to get to them by boat and pull them to safety,” said Neal, who added that others chose to stay in their flooded homes.

+“As the rain stopped, the water started to recede pretty quick,” Neal said.

 At White Rock Lake in Dallas, where the water level has been low through the baking summer months, people with umbrellas and water-proof jackets braved the rain Monday morning to watch the deluge transform the lake’s previously dry concrete spillway into what looked like a roaring river.